Starlii10/vivia/README.md

 ### Docker (recommended)

 Run `docker compose up --build` to run the bot as a Docker container.
 To stop it, run `docker compose down`.
+**Note that AI functionality will be disabled when using Docker.
+It will be added in a future update!**

 ### Manual